StableUSD One Day Volume Reaches $93.00 (USDS)

 StableUSD Coin Trading

-StableUSD can be bought or sold on the following cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as StableUSD directly using U.S. dollars.
-Investors seeking to trade StableUSD should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase StableUSD using one of the aforementioned exchanges.
+StableUSD can be traded on the following cryptocurrency exchanges: .
+It is usually not currently possible to purchase alternative cryptocurrencies such as StableUSD directly using US dollars.
+Investors seeking to acquire StableUSD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase StableUSD using one of the aforementioned exchanges.

 Receive News & Updates for StableUSD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for StableUSD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.